adamluzsi/learn-to-code/CLI/EnvironmentVariables.md

 # [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable)

 In Shell, you can have special names that express values under the hood.
-These env variables are binded to the shell where they have been created.
+These env variables are set to a specific shell runtime where they have been created.

 If you don't know what are variables, [please read this](../Variables.md).
 More about that later, but first of all, what problem variables can solve ?

 ## Why and how we can use them ?

 When we create a software application, that knows, that under ${HOME} environment variable, you will find the user home directory without the need to know the user, or the s/he's system settings, to be able to work in the user's home directory.
 Otherwise because every one of your user probably have a slightly different value in that variable, you less likely want to know the concrete path during when you create your software.